lulzzz/Tarzan/src/Tarzan.Nfx.IgniteServer/README.md

 ## Examples

 * Runs the server locally with the specified amount of memory.
 It uses 1G of heap memory (for computation and queries) and 2G of off heap memory (data storage).
-It uses default seetings, e.g., Spi port will be forst available port starting from 47500.
+It uses default seetings, e.g., the Spi port will be the first available port starting from 47500.
 ```
 dotnet Tarzan.Nfx.IgniteServer.dll  -Onheap 1024 -Offheap 2048
 ```

 ## Persistent Mode
-If the server is run in persistent mode, the situation is slightly more complicated and depends whether the cluster is run for the first time or it is recovered.
-For running cluster with persitence enabled, Ignite needs to form a topology before the cluster is activated.
+If the server is run in persistent mode, the situation is slightly more complicated and depends on whether the cluster is run for the first time or it is resumed.
+It is because, for running cluster with persitence enabled, Ignite needs to form a topology before the cluster is activated.
+If the cluster is created for the first time, the cluster has to be activated when it reaches the required topology.
+The cluster records the topology information, which is used when the cluster is resumed.